clausSkoleskak/Laravelframework/PHP/jQuery/Javascript/READ-ASSIGNEMENT-NOTE.md

 4- The fen string is in App/public/Seeder/fen.text -Run php artisan db:seed --class=FenSeeder

- to seed string to the database
+ to seed fen string to the  database

 # Run the project
 5- run npm to install  for dependencies